Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Experimental results

+Nevertheless, BHEEM is either better (Figure~\ref{boxplot}(b,e)) or at least as accurate as one of the approaches (Figure~\ref{boxplot}(c)).

-Among the one-dimensional problems, in Figures~5(a,b), our proposed acquisition function clearly performed the best.
-After $25$ iterations, maximum variance was the second-best strategy for both cases, and the proposed approach scored about $3.3\%$ and $20\%$ lower RMSE than maximum variance for $F_1(x)$ (Figure~5(a)) and $F_2(x)$ (Figure~5(b)) respectively.
-The consistency of lower generalization error persisted for our approach among two of the two-dimensional problems as well (Figures~5(d, e)).
-After adding the $25^{\text{th}}$ point in $F_3(\mathbf{x})$ (Figure~5(c)), the best two strategies were maximum variance and iGS.
-Our approach achieved RMSE about $6\%$ higher than iGS, but still managed to score about $29\%$ lower RMSE than QBC.
-In $F_4(\mathbf{x})$ and $F_5(\mathbf{x})$, our proposed methodology surpassed others most of the time and at the $30^\text{th}$ addition of point, achieved about $17\%$ and $31\%$ lower RMSE from iGS and QBC respectively which scored the closest to the proposed approach for the corresponding functions.
-In the ten-dimensional problem of $F_6(\mathbf{x})$ (Figure~5(f)), the pure exploration strategy is performing better than all other acquisition functions at the $30^\text{th}$ and $50^\text{th}$ addition of data.
-Our approach still converges to pure exploration at the $75^\text{th}$ and $100^\text{th}$ addition and has lower RMSE from QBC at these stages.
-In all these cases, all active learning strategies performed better than the random sampling strategy.
-Our result was affected by a few decisions including our choice of kernel, sampling algorithm and proposal distribution, number of points in the initial training set, etc. However, the overall result demonstrates that our proposed approach tend to performs at least tantamount to pure exploration or pure exploitation.
+Among the one-dimensional problems, BHEEM achieved the lowest RMSE compared to others after the query of the first $10$ data in the case of $F_1(x)$ as observed in Figure~\ref{boxplot}(a).
+IGS was the closest one in this case and achieved only about $5\%$ higher RMSE on an average.
+While predicting $F_2(x)$, BHEEM converged the fastest and performed the best as shown in Figure~\ref{boxplot}~(b).
+The second~best strategy was iGS which scored about $60\%$ higher RMSE on average from BHEEM after querying $25$ data.
+Among the two-dimensional problems, in $F_3(\mathbf{x})$, BHEEM surpassed others most of the time and at the $50^\text{th}$ addition of point, achieved about $8.5\%$ lower RMSE from QBC which scored the closest to BHEEM for the corresponding functions.
+For $F_4(\mathbf{x})$, the consistency of lower generalization error and fast convergence persisted for BHEEM.
+For the three-dimensional $F_5(\mathbf{x})$, BHEEM and QBC were the two strategies achieving the lowest RMSE across the querying stages.
+BHEEM was able to achieve significantly lower RMSE than the pure exploration strategy, iGS.
+In the ten-dimensional problem of $F_6(\mathbf{x})$ (Figure~\ref{boxplot}(f)), all the active learning strategies are observed to compete with each other over the learning process.
+The pure exploration strategy, iGS, is performing better than all other acquisition functions at the $50^\text{th}$ addition of data whereas QBC seems to achieve the lowest RMSE at the $100^\text{th}$ addition.
+In most of these cases, all active learning strategies performed better than the random sampling strategy.
+Our result was affected by a few decisions including our choice of kernel, sampling algorithm and proposal distribution, number of points in the initial set of queried data, etc. However, the overall result demonstrates that our proposed approach tends to perform at least tantamount to pure exploration or pure exploitation.

+To compare the computational time taken by the applied methodologies, Figure~\ref{boxplot} also presents the average time for each methodology to query 100 data during the learning process.
+Our proposed methodology, BHEEM, takes a significantly larger processing time, about $2.5$ and $2$ times higher than the duration of iGS and QBC, respectively.
+Hence, BHEEM is more suitable for offline applications that involve time-consuming physical experiments than the onlineones, which is the case for most applications in manufacturing and materials that involve conducting time consuming physical experiments.